How to Make Candy Leis for Graduation

 This tutorial will teach you how to make candy leis for graduation.

-Giving out graduation leis has been a growing tradition for many years.
+Giving out graduation leis is one of our families favorite traditions.
 It’s a fun way to celebrate a graduation ceremony, plus it gives the grad something to snack on while they sit through the ceremony (if they’re allowed to wear them).

 You can follow the steps below to make a candy lei that works with just about any candy.
 If you’d like to make something a little more special, you can check out a few of our other tutorials including:

 How to Make a Candy Lei for Graduation

 What you’ll need:

 - Plastic Wrap: Saran Wrap or Cellophane work best.

 - Ribbon: You can use fabric ribbon if you’d like however if you want to curl the ribbon then you’ll need to use curling ribbon (You can buy college specific ribbon here – with Prime shipping).